jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post1.md

 ## Getting setup with Pulumi

 To avoid setting up resources in AWS console by hand, we'll use Pulumi to write little programs that setup resources on the AWS cloud.
-These programs are declarative and can be written in any language of your choice, Javascript/Python, so it's very easy to do.
+These programs are declarative and can be written in any language of your choice, so it's very easy to do.
+Here we'll be sticking with Typescript (consistent with create react app).

 https://www.pulumi.com/docs/get-started/aws/begin/

 What's the first decision we need to make?
 It's deciding where to put the pulumi code managing our infrastructure.
 Let's create a new directory 'pulumi', alongside the 'build' directory.

 ```console